Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

 The most critical argument against uniforms is that uniforms suppress student’s individuality and personal liberty, as educators may not deal with students as individuals, but as identical persons, which may hinder student’s creative abilities and limit their personal choices and preferences.

-Evidently, good schooling should not limit personal choices and individuality of our youngsters just to promote a misleading picture of equality and order.
+Evidently, good schooling should not limit personal choices and individuality of our youngsters just to promote a false picture of equality and order.
 Instead, besides objective teaching, schools should direct their efforts to nurture and promote open-minded traits so that these countries can have forward-thinking generations.

 In due time, the inevitable precondition for educational progress is to go through an overhauling process of the current schooling system and supervision methods so that it comprises contemporary curriculums and liberal upbringing concepts of which students and schools alike become more proficient to cope with the incoming future.